As SEOs, why do we spread our link networks far and wide across the internet?

 - Reliability: If you couldn't go premium all the way chances were your rankings bounced up and down as the lights went on and off at your blog network's host

-- Predictability: If you were buying the same cheap hosting deals as every other tom dick + harry SEO, the individual Ips betrayed you: if every other site on a server is a PBN, why wouldn't your domain be one too?
+- Predictability: If you were buying the same cheap hosting deals as every other tom dick + harry SEO, the individual Ips betrayed you: if every other site on a server is clearly part of a private blog network, why wouldn't your domain be one too?

 Just imagine: What if you went to all that time and expense to hide your intentions, only for your neighbours to turn you in?